 Hire income under time charter is accounted for as operating lease and is recognized on a straight-line basis over the period of each time charter contract.
-Hire income included a non-lease component in relation to crewing service of HK\$237,614,000 (2022: HK\$295,725,000).
+During the year, hire income included a non-lease component in relation to crewing service of HK\$215,969,000 (2023: HK\$237,614,000).